 San Elizario is a somewhat small town located in the state of Texas.
 With a population of 9,089 people and three constituent neighborhoods, San Elizario is the 179th largest community in Texas.

-When you are in San Elizario, you'll notice that it is more blue-collar than most other communities in America.
-45.47% of San Elizario’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, San Elizario is a town of construction workers and builders, service providers, and sales and office workers.
-There are especially a lot of people living in San Elizario who work in office and administrative support (10.86%), maintenance occupations (8.52%), and food service (7.40%).
+San Elizario is a blue-collar town, with 36.03% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, San Elizario is a town of service providers, construction workers and builders, and sales and office workers.
+There are especially a lot of people living in San Elizario who work in office and administrative support (9.06%), maintenance occupations (8.46%), and healthcare suport services (7.92%).

-The per capita income in San Elizario in 2010 was $8,852, which is low income relative to Texas and the nation.
-This equates to an annual income of $35,408 for a family of four.
-San Elizario also has one of the higher rates of people living in poverty in the nation, with 51.95% of its population below the federal poverty line.
+The per capita income in San Elizario in 2018 was $14,762, which is low income relative to Texas and the nation.
+This equates to an annual income of $59,048 for a family of four.
+However, San Elizario contains both very wealthy and poor people as well.
+San Elizario also has one of the higher rates of people living in poverty in the nation, with 34.93% of its population below the federal poverty line.

 San Elizario is an extremely ethnically-diverse town.
 The people who call San Elizario home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in San Elizario, accounting for 99.87% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in San Elizario, accounting for 98.63% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of San Elizario residents report their race to be White, followed by Asian.
-Important ancestries of people in San Elizario include French , Irish, Yugoslavian, and Other West Indian.
+Important ancestries of people in San Elizario include German, Irish, French, Yugoslavian, and Other West Indian.

 The most common language spoken in San Elizario is Spanish.
-Other important languages spoken here include English and African languages.
+Other important languages spoken here include English and Langs. of India.